 The Rules of Procedure contain instructions on the workings of the General Assembly, the Executive Committee and the Secretariat, as well as a clarification of responsibilities shared between the Secretariat, the Chair of the MAC and the Executive Committee.

+Bodies of the MAC

 General Assembly

 The General Assembly is composed of all the Members of the MAC, and shall meet at least once a year to examine at least the annual report, which includes the annual accounts for the preceding period, and the annual strategic plan.